- Military Life Cycle

 As an active-duty service member, you receive many benefits and entitlements like free access to Military OneSource services and support.
 One of the primary benefits to working in the military is a steady paycheck and tax-free allowances.
 Here’s a summary of the different military pay elements you might see on your monthly Leave and Earnings Statement.

-Basic pay chart, scales and raises
+Basic pay chart and raises

 Basic pay is a service member’s primary compensation.
-Two main factors affect where you fall on the basic pay scale: your years of service and your rank, which generally corresponds with your military pay grade.
+Two main factors affect where you fall on the basic pay scale: your years of service and your rank, which generally correspond with your military pay grade.

 Basic pay rates are calculated monthly, rather than weekly or bimonthly, and are subject to taxes like civilian pay.
 And — just like salaried civilians in the private sector — you’re not eligible for overtime pay.
 Your monthly pay is automatically split in half and distributed twice a month, but if you’re in the Army or Air Force, you can opt to receive a monthly lump sum instead.